erebe/personal-server/README.md

         effect: "NoSchedule"
 ```

-* We had a other toleration for the state `unreachable` to let the container live on the raspberry even if we lose connectivity with the cluster.
+* We had another toleration for the state `unreachable` to let the container live on the raspberry even if we lose connectivity with the cluster.
   The pihole container will be deployed and will stay there until manually deleted
 ```yaml
       tolerations: